albelaiz/para_solyman/replit.md

 # Overview

 This is an ultra-premium Moroccan parafarmacia website called "PharmaCare Premium" built with luxury design and sophisticated features.
 The application includes a modern React frontend with premium animations, Express.js backend, and sophisticated DH currency integration.
-Customers can browse pharmaceutical products, search with live suggestions, and order directly via WhatsApp.
+Customers can browse pharmaceutical products, search with live suggestions, and place orders with email notifications sent to admin.
 Features a hidden admin panel for product management and analytics.

 ## Key Features
 - Ultra-premium luxury design with Moroccan aesthetic
 - DH currency formatting throughout
 - Hidden admin access at `/admin-secret-2024` (not visible to regular visitors)
-- WhatsApp integration for direct ordering
+- Email notification system for order processing (Gmail SMTP)
 - Live search with product suggestions
 - Advanced category filtering
 - Smooth animations and micro-interactions